 TGbe editor: Add the following sentence at the end of the second paragraph in subclause 11.1.4.3.9 Contents of a probe response as follows (#12615)

-A non-FILS STA that transmits a Probe Response frame shall set the Address 1 field to the address of the STA that generated the probe request.
+A non-FILS STA that transmits a Probe Response frame shall set the Address 1 field to the address of the STA that generated the probe request, except that a non-FILS EHT AP affiliated with an AP MLD may respond with a multi-link probe response with the Address 1 field of the Probe Response frame set to the broadcast address (see 35.3.4.2 (Use of multi-link probe request and response).

 9.4.2.312.3 Probe Request Multi-Link element

 TGbe editor: Add the following paragraph before the last paragraph in subclause 9.4.2.312.3 Probe Request Multi-Link element (#11129)

-If the Complete Profile subfield is set to 0, and if the STA Profile field is not present, the (Extended) Request element for this AP is inherited from the (Extended) Request element included in the core of the Probe Request frame (see 35.3.4.2 (Use of Multi-Link probe request and response) and 35.3.2.4.2 (Inheritance in the per-STA profile of Probe Request Multi-Link element)).
+If the Complete Profile subfield is set to 0, and if the STA Profile field is not present, the (Extended) Request element for this AP is inherited from the (Extended) Request element included in the core of the Probe Request frame (see 35.3.4.2 (Use of multi-link probe request and response) and 35.3.2.4.2 (Inheritance in the per-STA profile of Probe Request Multi-Link element)).